 Timeless kitchens also have gorgeous high-end appliances.
 But either the fridge is out of sight or is built-in sleekly.
 Or, if a retro style, it might be separate.
 But the most outstanding timeless kitchens have stunning ranges.

 Although, if that’s not in the budget, the sleekest stainless steel range you can afford is a good alternative.

-My favorite are the Lacanche ranges.
-But, the stainless Smegs are cool and of course, I’m not poopooing a La Cornue or an Aga, in the right kitchen.
+My favorites are the Lacanche ranges.
+But, the stainless Smegs are cool, and of course, I’m not poopooing a La Cornue or an Aga in the right kitchen.

-And she dares to look like that? haha I found an article where she shares her beauty and other secrets for dealing with her amazing life.
+And she dares to look like that? haha, I found an article where she shares her beauty and other secrets for dealing with her extraordinary life.

 Yes, she does.

-Photo by Mimi’s husband, Oddur Thorisson, showing part of the family hard at work at their stations.
+Photo by Mimi’s husband, Oddur Thorisson, shows part of the family hard at work at their stations.
 I’m amazed at how well they’ve hidden the chains. haha.

-Those of you with less docile children than these appear to be, will understand perfectly.
+Those with less docile children than these appear to be will understand 100%.

-A wonderful dresser in Mimi Thorisson’s kitchen, beautifully styled.
+A fabulous dresser in Mimi Thorisson’s kitchen, beautifully styled.